 Need help choosing your nursery colors?
 Dig out those paint chips!
 There are several tips and tricks to take you from inspiration to paint selection, helping you pull together a palette that you and your little one will love for years to come.

 01 of 15

 Consider Your The Size

 Before you find yourself up a ladder with any old shade of paint, holster that paintbrush and take a moment to consider the room itself.
-Is your baby’s room big or small?
-Does it benefit from natural light or is it in need of some brightening?
+Whether you have a larger or smaller space to work with can give a great indicator of the type of colors you should work with.

 When choosing colors, it’s important to take your cues from the existing space.
 You may love deep, rich colors, but dark hues absorb light and can easily overwhelm a small room.
 Light colors, on the other hand, make a room appear bigger and brighter.
 Taking the room’s needs into consideration beforehand is the best way to make the most of your space.Continue to 2 of 15 below.